 We are regulated and inspected by the Care Quality Commission (CQC), see our ratings.
 We also work with the CQC to employ Experts by Experience (ExE), to help inspect services across England.

 Board of Trustees

 Choice Support is governed by a Board of voluntary Trustees, meet them here.

-We are led by a team of Directors, meet them here.
+We are led by a chief executive and her team of leaders, meet them here.

 Read our latest financial statements and our Gender Pay Report here.